 Watch a Free Movie Outdoors

 Forget about paying $12 for a movie in Singapore.
-Check out Movie Mob’s schedule of free movie screenings which takes place in different outdoor venues all over the city.
-Pack up a picnic basket and a blanket to sit on and relax, enjoy the movie.
+Check out Movie Mob’s schedule of free movie screenings, which takes place in different outdoor venues all over the city.
+Pack a picnic basket and a blanket to sit on, relax, and enjoy the movie.

 Get an Amazing View of Singapore

 If you didn’t know that one of the newest malls to spring up along Orchard Road offers something free, then it’s a good thing you got here.
 On the 56th story of the ION Orchard, you’ll find a hidden gem–an observation deck with an almost 360-degree view of Singapore.
 No need to pay for an upgraded Ferris wheel ride on this one.

 Surprisingly, there is much more greenery in a small country like Singapore than one would’ve thought.
 Take, for example, the MacRitchie Reservoir Park, where you’ll find the impressive 8-km Treetop Walk.
 The nature trail takes you 250 meters up on a suspension bridge where you can admire the lush vegetation from above.